-To check which internet coverage and speed is available in your location check out the online comparison Verivox.
-Here you can find the fastest and cheapest internet deals and current discounts.
-The website will allow you to make a purchase directly from the provider.
+To check which internet coverage and speed is available in your location, check out the online comparison and calculator of broadband deals Verivox.
+There you can find the fastest & cheapest internet packages and current discounts.

-When it comes to mobile data, I often experience only 3G on my iPhone.
-Yes, 4G isn’t available everywhere in Germany, does it make sense to mention 5G?
+When it comes to mobile data, you might even experience only 3G on your phone.
+However, 4G is available in Germany but not everywhere.
+Does it make sense to mention 5G?

 The German 4G network for mobile is also one of the worst in Europe, both in average speed and availability.
 Nonetheless, users pay one of the highest prices in Europe for it.